Southern Regional Press Institute

 In 1997, institute director Novella Cross Holmes established a new award, the Louis R. Lautier Award for Career Achievement, which is annually awarded to an outstanding journalist, and in 2009, she established the Louis J. Corsetti Award for Excellence in Journalism.
 In addition to workshops in photography, writing for multiple platforms, news, magazine and feature writing, new media, copy-editing, headline writing, broadcasting, public relations, advertising, and newspaper layout and design, all of which are instructed by media professionals from across the nation, the Institute also includes the following components:

-The two-day Institute is traditionally held during the last week of February or the first week of March.
+The two-day Institute is traditionally held in February or March.
 The Institute was coordinated by the director of public relations for the university from 1950-1986.
 In June of 1986, the coordination of the Institute was moved to the College of Liberal Arts and Social Sciences (then the School of Humanities and Social Sciences) under the aegis of the Mass Communications Program, now the Department of Mass Communications.
 Novella Cross Holmes, associate professor, Department of Mass Communications, directed the Institute for 22 years.
 Reginald Franklin, associate professor, Department of Mass Communications, is the new director.

 LIKE US ON FACEBOOK: https://www.facebook.com/SouthernRegionalPressInstitute